iamEtornam/flutter_image_stack/README.md

         children: _images,
         showTotalCount: true,
         totalCount: 4,
-        widgetRadius: 60, // Radius of each images
+        itemRadius: 60, // Radius of each images
-        widgetCount: 3, // Maximum number of images to be shown in stack
+        itemCount: 3, // Maximum number of images to be shown in stack
-        widgetBorderWidth: 3, // Border width around the images );
+        itemBorderWidth: 3, // Border width around the images );
   }
 }